 - Thesis title: Optimization of an Implementation of Loss Tolerant Transmission Control Protocol (LT-TCP) and its Evaluation

-- Nathan Hourt (MS, ongoing; BS from University or Arkansas)
+- Nathan Hourt (MS, August 2014; BS from University or Arkansas)

 - Peter Katlic (MS, ongoing; BS from Union College, Schenectady, NY)